- Complete the sentences. Use a word from the same word family as the word in brackets.

 Legendary Private Investigators

-Another very clever character is Hercule Poirot.
-He appeared in Agatha Christie’s novels from 1920 to 1975.
-He is always elegantly dressed and he hates dust and disorder.
-His French surname means ‘like a pear’ and describes his figure nicely.
-His friend Captain Hastings, his secretary Miss Lemon and Scotland Yard inspector Japp think very highly of him although he is often a little bit annoying.
+Hercule Poirot appeared in Agatha Christie’s novels written between 1920 and 1975.
+His most famous phrase is that one just has to use one’s little grey cells to solve a problem.
+He is very concerned with his appearance and is always elegantly dressed.
+His French surname means ‘like a pear’ and his figure matches it perfectly.
+His friend Captain Hastings, his secretary Miss Lemon and Scotland Yard inspector Japp appreciate his genius even if it is often a little bit annoying.

-There are two more interesting investigators from the modern times.
-The first one, Detective Chief Inspector Tom Barnaby, first appeared in a novel by Caroline Graham in the 1980s.
-He works with his colleague, Sergeant Troy, who is quite different from Barnaby.
-The stories take place in an imaginary town in England, called Causton.
+Among the more modern PIs is Detective Chief Inspector Tom Barnaby, who first came to life in a novel by Caroline Graham in the 1980s.
+He works very hard and persists until he is absolutely sure who is guilty.
+His colleague, Sergeant Troy, is in many ways his opposite, but the pair work together well.
+The stories take place in the fictional town of Causton, England.
 Seven novels by Caroline Graham served as the basis for the early episodes of the famous Midsomer Murders TV series.

-The second one is Mma Ramotswe, a lady from Botswana, Africa.
-She has appeared in more than ten novels by Alexander McCall Smith.
+Another modern PI is Mma Ramotswe from No 1 Ladies’ Detective Agency in Botswana, Africa.
+This traditionally-built lady has featured in over ten novels by Alexander McCall Smith.
 She has an assistant, Mma Makutsi, two adopted children, a gentle husband, who runs a garage, and lots of friends.
-Mma Ramotswe and her assistant often drink tea and talk in their office but they are very good at solving mysteries.
+Mma Ramotswe and her assistant often drink tea and talk while solving cases but there are also times for action which lead to great results.

 - Insert the correct form of the verbs in brackets.